jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 Okay, so I don't need to protect those guys so much.
 But those guys over there, I'm cutting them up.
 I'm going to chop them up into little pieces.
 So when they make a change, I can focus it down into one narrow little piece.
 But those guys over there, man, they're going to change this thing once a year.
 I can tolerate that.
 I'll just put all their stuff in one big basket.
 Now, that that's kind of an exaggeration of what we would do.
 But yeah, you look at it, the principle is single.
 And then you look at that and think, well, you know, single is really like two or four or something like that.

 Because they're not going to change very much.
 All the principles are that way.
 All the principles are that way.
 They're all guidelines.
 They're all stated as an ideal, and you barely ever get to the ideal.

+### Is the dependency inversion principle always useful?

 **Jesse**: Yeah, yeah, okay, okay.
 So I guess in that same light, I wanna touch on the another popular one, the dependency inversion principle.